Josef Hassid: Illness and death

-Although originally shy and introverted, Hassid was described as a carefree, likeable young man when he first came to London, but by February 1941 it became apparent that he was suffering from a severe mental disorder characterised by violent mood swings, often becoming sullen and withdrawn, and turning against his violin, his father and his religion.
+Although originally shy and introverted, Hassid was described as a carefree, likeable young man when he first came to London.
+By February 1941, it became apparent that he was suffering from a severe mental disorder characterised by violent mood swings, often becoming sullen and withdrawn and turning against his violin, his father, and his religion.
 An inability to recognise close friends rapidly led to complete withdrawal from the world at large.
-He was diagnosed with schizophrenia and on June 19, withdrawn and uncooperative, he was admitted to St Andrew's Hospital in Northampton for insulin coma therapy and electroconvulsive therapy.
+He was diagnosed with schizophrenia, and on June 19, withdrawn and uncooperative, he was admitted to St Andrew’s Hospital in Northampton for insulin coma therapy and electroconvulsive therapy.
 Hassid's agent, the impresario Harold Holt, wrote to the superintendent of St Andrew's: "He is nothing short of a violinistic genius and of such exceptional quality that we want to make the greatest effort possible to cure him.
 I would particularly like to stress that he is most exceptional, and might have – had this illness not developed – been one of the greatest figures in the violinistic world."

-His condition improved for a time and he left the hospital on 2 May 1942, but on 9 December that year he was certified insane and admitted to Moorcroft House, a private asylum in Hillingdon, Middlesex, three days later, for further treatment.
-On 13 July 1943 Hassid was transferred to an asylum in Epsom (Long Grove Hospital), morose, indifferent and evasive, either silent or laughing inanely.
+His condition improved for a time, and he left the hospital on 2 May 1942, but on 9 December that year, he was certified insane and admitted to Moorcroft House, a private asylum in Hillingdon, Middlesex, three days later, for further treatment.
+On 13 July 1943, Hassid was transferred to an asylum in Epsom (Long Grove Hospital), morose, indifferent, and evasive, either silent or laughing inanely.
 He remained there for the rest of his life.
-His father died in 1949, causing his condition to deteriorate to the point that on 20 October 1950 psychosurgeons subjected him to a bilateral prefrontal lobotomy.
+His father died in 1949, causing his condition to deteriorate to the point that on 20 October 1950, psychosurgeons subjected him to a bilateral prefrontal lobotomy.
 Hassid developed a postoperative infection that progressed into meningitis, and he died on 7 November, shortly before his twenty-seventh birthday.